2005 American League Division Series: Game 4

 The Angels struck first in Game 4, scoring two runs in the top of the sixth on two doubles by Chone Figgins and Orlando Cabrera off Yankees starting pitcher Shawn Chacón after a leadoff walk.
 The Yankees cut the lead to one in the bottom of the inning when Alex Rodriguez walked, moved to second on a groundout and scored on Gary Sheffield's single off Angels starting pitcher John Lackey.
-In the bottom of the next inning, Robinson Canó singled and Jorge Posada walked off of Scot Shields.
+In the bottom of the next inning, Robinson Canó singled and Jorge Posada walked off Scot Shields.
 They would score on singles from Rubén Sierra and Derek Jeter.
 Al Leiter earned the win in relief and Mariano Rivera pitched a perfect eighth and ninth as the Yankees won 3–2 to force a Game 5 back in Anaheim.